Urban Outfitters Inc. (URBN) Shares Rise Despite Market Challenges

-Urban Outfitters Inc. (NASDAQ: URBN) has seen a rise in its stock price by 2.05 in relation to its previous close of 27.83.
-However, the company has experienced a 2.94% gain in its stock price over the last five trading sessions.
-Barron’s reported on 08/24/22 that Urban Outfitters Stock Slips on Higher Discounts and Inventory
+The stock price of Urban Outfitters Inc. (NASDAQ: URBN) has surged by 15.12 when compared to previous closing price of 26.66, but the company has seen a 10.28% gain in its stock price over the last five trading sessions.
+Barron’s reported 2 hours ago that Urban Outfitters Stock Soars as Earnings Reveal Bright Spot in Retail

 Is It Worth Investing in Urban Outfitters Inc. (NASDAQ: URBN) Right Now?

-The price-to-earnings ratio for Urban Outfitters Inc. (NASDAQ: URBN) is 16.72x, which is above its average ratio.
-Moreover, the 36-month beta value for URBN is 1.50.
-Analysts have varying opinions on the stock, with 4 analysts rating it as a “buy,” 1 as “overweight,” 9 as “hold,” and 1 as “sell.”
+Urban Outfitters Inc. (NASDAQ: URBN) has a higher price-to-earnings ratio of 15.69x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.49.
+Analysts have mixed views on the stock, with 4 analysts rating it as a “buy,” 2 as “overweight,” 8 as “hold,” and 1 as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now